-Employees in the cinema – that means you, right? – are expected to be responsible for the quality experience of their patrons.
+Employees in the cinema – that means you, right? – you are expected to be responsible for the quality experience of your patrons.

 A key component to responsibility is knowledge.

 Whether the topic is safety or the quality of the picture and sound presentations, non-technical employees have rarely had an opportunity to grow in the field that they are surrounded by.
 That changes with these courses.
 The road to accomplishing technical judgement begins now.

 The internet is filled with jargon and old data…and junk…and distractions.

 These courses are meant to train from the ground up, avoiding those usual internet terrors, but only to those who are interested.
 Please – Have Fun.